Do We Value Our Best Public School Teachers?

 - Provide avenues/opportunities for work connections for those desiring/needing to bring in more income, so that we can expect to keep effective teachers in our classrooms once we get them.

 Effective teachers are the shining stars of public school education.
 They are the ones who make a difference.
 They make a difference in the classroom, to the school, to the school district, and most importantly, they make a difference in the lives of the students they teach.
 But they can only make a difference in the lives of those students that their light is allowed to reach.
-Many of our students, when they are not reached by an effective teacher, will decide that school is not the place for them, and then they become part of our nation’s dismal high school graduation rate statistics.
+Many of our students, when they are not reached by an effective teacher, will decide that school is not the place for them, and then they become part of our nation’s high school dropout rate statistics.

 Did you know that teachers have a greater impact on student learning than anything else in school, yet many school districts across the nation do little to attract and retain high-quality teachers?
 Did you know that in the past, precious little has ever been done to ensure that every student attending a public school is placed within the reach of an effective teacher?

 I bet most people don’t know that students who are provided the most effective teachers can gain a whole year’s more worth of learning over students who are given the least effective teachers.
 It’s true.
 In fact, research shows that students who have strong teachers three years in a row can boost their test scores as much as 50 percentile points (on a 100-point scale) above what they would gain by having three ineffective teachers in a row.

 Research studies have shown that you can take a student, any student, from any income-bracket, any racial or ethnic group, and any background, and place him or her inside the classroom of several ineffective teachers in a row, and that student’s ability to learn will be dealt such a crushing blow, it is likely that that student would never recover the ground lost.